si74/flow-api/README.md

 2. A flow datastore and aggregation package

 The main flow datastore structure utilized a thread-safe map of flow tuple identifier to a flowList structure.
 The flow tuple identifier consists of three values - the src app, the dst app, and the vpc ID.
+This map is acceptable if there is a limited subset of src, dst, and vpc options; however, if this were to be IP addresses instead of apps - for example - this would not be the ideal structure.

 I debated the structure of the flowList quite a bit and elected to create a generic interface that would enable me to easily swap out implementations if I wanted to pursue more efficient structures.